apache/comdev-site/source/newpmcmember.md

 Let the Vote thread run for one week.

-A positive result is achieved if there are more +1 votes than -1 votes.
+A positive result is achieved when there are at least 3 +1 votes and no vetoes

 ### Invitation and welcome